beeman/bootstrap-admin-ui/README.md

 Include the files `dist/css/bootstrap-admin-ui.css` or `dist/css/bootstrap-admin-ui.min.css` in your project.

+## Example

+ - [bootstrap-admin-angular](https://github.com/beeman/bootstrap-admin-angular) is a project that demonstrates the usage of this package with Angular

 ## Contributing

 > Do not use the `dist` directory for contributions, please edit the `sass` files.